 Plant gamma surveys using hand-held meters are done on a routine basis throughout the refinery.
 The frequency of the readings and the number of readings taken in each area varies based on the area of the refinery and the historical results from that area.
 Measurement frequencies can vary from monthly to semi-annually.
-Table 25 summarizes the results from general area readings taken in 2023.
+Table 25 summarizes the results from general area readings taken in 2024.
 The results indicate that the raffinate/DRaff area has the highest gamma fields of all refinery areas.
-The 2023 average results in raffinate/Draff are similar to 2022.
-The maximum reading of 246 uSv/h is higher than in 2022.
+The 2024 average results in raffinate/Draff are similar to 2023.
+The maximum reading of 409 uSv/h is higher than in 2023.
 This is due to differences in the location where the reading was taken.
-There was a slight increase in the UOC warehouse results which is attributed to increased UOC receipts in 2023.
-There were no other adverse trends noted.
 Signage is posted at areas or locations where there is a reasonable probability that a person may be exposed to a dose rate greater than 25 μ Sv/h.